Agree with our rating?

 |Most Common Complaint||N/A|

 Low Complaint Total

-We are able to locate only one negative GDpay review, and this review does not describe the company as a ripoff or a scam.
-Found in the comment section below this review, this lone negative GDpay review mentions a $700 fee charged upon cancellation of an account.
+We are able to locate only a few negative GDpay reviews, and these reviews do not describe the company as a ripoff or a scam.
+Found in the comment section below this review, one negative GDpay review mentions a $700 fee charged upon cancellation of an account.
 This is a rather large early termination fee, but the complainant does not provide the context for why it might have been charged.
 Given the lack of other GDpay complaints, we are inclined to assume that the majority of GDpay’s merchants are satisfied with the overall service they receive.
 If you have your own GDpay review to make, please do so in the comments below.